kiba/Writings/for_science/chp10_wine_and_dine.md

 Diana pulled on her boyfriend's ear, shutting his mouth with her hand.

 "I am sorry if we offended you," Diana said, attempting to do damage control.
-"Sometime my boyfriend didn't really think thing through."
+"Sometime my boyfriend don't know when to shut his mouth."

 The agent blinked several times, before answering, "not at all."